 Phillips is an active recording artist and champion of living composers.
 In 2011, he released two CDs on Albany Records: Portals and Passages (TROY 1246), which features the works for solo piano by American composer Ethan Wickman, and Boris Papandopulo: Piano Music (TROY 1274), which features music by the famous Croatian composer.
 Recent releases include American Vernacular: New Music for Solo Piano (New Focus Recordings, 2014), which features commissioned works written for him on that theme by ten American composers, and Impressions (Blue Griffin Records, 2016), a collection of 21st-century character pieces by living American composers.
 Shift (Panoramic Recordings) releases in March, 2019, and features world premiere recordings of works by eight living women composers.

 A native of Indiana, Phillips began formal piano lessons at Indiana University at the age of ten.
 He holds degrees in piano performance from the University of Missouri-Kansas City Conservatory of Music (Doctor of Musical Arts), Indiana University (Master of Music), and the University of Nebraska-Lincoln (Bachelor of Music, summa cum laude).
 His teachers include internationally-renowned pianists and pedagogues Karen Taylor, Paul Barnes, Karen Shaw, and Robert Weirich.

-Phillips is currently an Associate Professor at the University of Wisconsin-Eau Claire.
+Phillips is currently Professor of Piano at the University of Wisconsin-Eau Claire.
 He is a Yamaha Artist.

 ©2020 Nicholas Phillips